RealJavaDoe/15-puzzle/README.md

 | *1.00* | March 15, 2019 | Soft launch |

 ### About copyright
-All pictures are from [blackwhite.pictures](https://blackwhite.pictures) and [pixabay.com](https://pixabay.com) (thank you both).
+All pictures are from [blackwhite.pictures](https://blackwhite.pictures) - now closed - and [pixabay.com](https://pixabay.com) (thank you both).
 I only resized and cropped each picture - to get the correct size of 512 x 512 pixels - before uploading and sharing.

 See you next code!